Visualization#

 Null Viewer#

 The ViewerNull provides a no-operation viewer for headless environments or automated testing where visualization is not required.
-It simply counts frames and provides stub implementations for all viewer methods.

 # Run for 1000 frames without visualization